dturovskiy/deusapps-obj-importer-lite/README.md

 # DeusApps Blender OBJ Importer Lite

-**DeusApps Blender OBJ Importer Lite** is a geometry-only OBJ importer for SketchUp, designed for Blender-to-SketchUp workflows.
+**DeusApps Blender OBJ Importer Lite** is a geometry-only Wavefront OBJ importer for SketchUp, optimized for Blender-to-SketchUp workflows.

-It imports Blender-exported Wavefront OBJ files into SketchUp as clean, editable geometry.
+It imports standard `.obj` files into SketchUp as clean, editable geometry.
+Blender is the primary tested workflow, but the importer can also be used with OBJ files exported from other 3D tools.

 Materials and textures are intentionally ignored to avoid broken material assignments and keep imported models predictable.

 ![Toolbar icons](assets/toolbar_icons_preview.png)